AmbientELab-Group/Medbox-server/README.md

 In order to run all services, execute:

 ```
-[krzys@starship Medbox-server]$sudo docker-compose up
+[krzys@starship Medbox-server]$ docker-compose up
 ```

-After this yoy should have the followinf containers running:
+After this yoy should have the following containers running:

 ```
 [krzys@starship Medbox-server]$sudo docker ps